-- If you feel unsafe for any reason, you should always contact the police. - If you are being harassed by someone you have not been in a domestic relationship with, you can apply for a restraining order.
-You only need to show that there was harassment which caused you "distress" (which was reasonable). - If you are granted a restraining order, they need to stay away from you in accordance with the specific terms of the order

-• If the harasser MEANT to cause you to fear for your safety, this is a serious crime called criminal harassment.
+- If you feel unsafe for any reason, you should always contact the police. - If you are being harassed by someone you have not been in a domestic relationship with, you can apply for a restraining order.You only need to show there was harassment which caused you "distress" (which would've caused distress to a reasonable person). - If you are granted a restraining order, the other person cannot: - Contact you in any way - Do things like watching you or hanging around outside your home - Follow you or stop you in the street - Do anything else that gives you a reasonable fear for your safety - If the harasser INTENDED to cause you to fear for your safety, this is a serious crime called criminal harassment.
 You can apply for a restraining order for criminal harassment also.
 If you choose to report it, the police can investigate and charge the harasser.